 How does the thread count affect the feel and quality of cotton bedding?

 Thread count is a measure of the number of threads woven into one square inch of fabric in both the horizontal (weft) and vertical (warp) directions.
-While thread count is often associated with the perceived quality of 100 cotton bedding fabric, it's important to understand how it affects the feel and overall quality of the fabric:
+While thread count is often associated with the perceived quality of

 Thread Count and Feel: